alexandrumarian-portal/template-mailer-mail-scripts/README.md

 ### Description

-This repository is set of scripts that allow to spin and partially manage a mail server environment in fully automated way.
+Automated mail server configuration based on Postfix, Dovecot, MySQL, OpenDKIM and SpamAssassin.

 The default configuration:

-- IPv4
+- IPv4.
 - SMTP at 25, 465 and 587.
 - IMAP at 993.
 - Enforcing TLS on every port.